wp-plugins/bns-early-adopter/readme.txt

 Donate link: http://buynowshop.com
 Tags: admin, widget-only
 Requires at least: 3.2
-Tested up to: 3.5.1
+Tested up to: 3.6
-Stable tag: 0.6
+Stable tag: 0.6.1
 License: GNU General Public License v2
 License URI: http://www.gnu.org/licenses/old-licenses/gpl-2.0.html

 Show off you are an early adopter of WordPress

 == Description ==
-Show off you are an early adopter of WordPress (alpha, beta, release candidate, and/or stable versions).
+Show off you are an early adopter of WordPress by displaying a message showing what version you are running (alpha, beta, release candidate and/or stable versions).

 == Installation ==
 Read this article for further assistance: http://wpfirstaid.com/2009/12/plugin-installation/